ehutchllew/docker-ci/README.md

 This allows us to execute commands on already running containers.
 Using `sh` as the command essentially keeps open a shell so we can run anything we would normally run via the terminal.

 # Docker Compose Commands
+### Run Docker Compose
+`docker-compose up`

+This looks for a `docker-compose.yml` file in the CWD and executes all the commands (see the yaml file for configuration)